How Long Does Probate Take?

 If the deceased had any debts still to settle, the executor of the Will needs to settle these, using the assets of the deceased.
 This must be done before any money or assets have been given to any beneficiaries.

-There are other financial matters that may need to be settled – inheritance tax, for example, which is payable on any estate worth in excess of £325,000.
+There are other financial matters that may need to be settled – inheritance tax, for example.
 You may also need to contact relevant organisations (such as HMRC) to ensure that any pension, benefits, or income tax matters have been resolved.

 Share your experiences